Monthly Archives:: September 2011

 JOHNSTOWN — Utica played excellent defense throughout Friday's game at Northridge, and finally got its offense in gear for a 33-3 Mid-Buckeye Conference win.

+related Political signs a fundamental right of free speech?
 The election season is upon us and that means political signs touting a particular candidate or a position on an issue will soon be found in city residents’ lawns.
-For one Mount Vernon citizen, a sign has already been placed outside his home supporting a local candidate
+For one Mount Vernon citizen, a sign has already been placed outside his home supporting a local… Read more »

 MOUNT VERNON — In the first confrontation of a campaign that is sure to heat up over the next six weeks, the city's two mayoral candidates began staking out territory for the coming campaign.